Skip to Content

 Lake Garda, with mountains in the background, and red flower pots on the side of the lake

-By all accounts, Lake Garda is a very magical place and hikes all around its perimeter, with marked trails for all levels, are a great option to see its beauty while getting some exercise.
+By all accounts, Lake Garda is a very magical place and offers hikes all around its perimeter, with marked trails for all levels, which are a great option to see its beauty while getting some exercise.

 A more historical visit can start with a walking tour of the medieval fortress in Peschiera del Garda (a UNESCO site, by the way!), on the lake’s southern side, where you can also depart for a boat tour of the whole lake.
-If you stay on the boat long enough, you will have the opportunity to visit the northern and eastern parts of Lake Garda and the precious lemon tree houses that grow on its shores.

 In Tignale, for instance, go ahead and visit an actual lemon-based eco-museum established in a local lemon tree house, Limonaia Pra de la Fam.

-To make the most of your time, consider this full day Lake Garda guided tour starting from Peschiera del Garda (they also offer tours from other lakeside cities, if Peschiera doesn’t fit your itinerary).
+To make the most of your time, consider this Full-Day Lake Garda Guided Tour starting from Peschiera del Garda (they also offer tours from other lakeside cities, if Peschiera doesn’t fit your itinerary).

-All tours feature a guided visit to the most famous locations around the lake, a boat ride on the lake and an exploration of the local towns and their architectural beauties. ➥ CHECK IT OUT
+All tours feature a guided visit to the most famous locations around the lake, a boat ride on the lake, and an exploration of the local towns and their architectural beauties. ➥ CHECK IT OUT

 Days 5 & 6: Venice